taegyoon-kim/nlp_26spring/README.md

   - [JM] Chp.
 6 ``Vector Semantics and Embeddings"
   - [AG] pp. 57-71 in Chp.
 2 "Tokens and Embeddings"
   - Rodriguez, P.L. and Spirling, A., 2022.
 Word embeddings: What works, what doesn’t, and how to tell the difference for applied research.
 The Journal of Politics, 84(1), pp.101-115.
+  - Garten, J., Hoover, J., Johnson, K.M., Boghrati, R., Iskiwitch, C. and Dehghani, M., 2018.
+Dictionaries and distributions: Combining expert knowledge and large scale textual data content analysis: Distributed dictionary representation.
+Behavior research methods, 50, pp.344-361.
   - ✝ Kozlowski, A.C., Taddy, M. and Evans, J.A., 2019.
 The geometry of culture: Analyzing the meanings of class through word embeddings.
 American Sociological Review, 84(5), pp.905-949.
-- Optional reading
+- Recommended reading
   - Soni, S., Klein, L.F. and Eisenstein, J., 2021.
 Abolitionist networks: Modeling language change in nineteenth-century activist newspapers.
 Journal of Cultural Analytics, 6(1).
   - Caliskan, A., Bryson, J.J. and Narayanan, A., 2017.
 Semantics derived automatically from language corpora contain human-like biases.
 Science, 356(6334), pp.183-186.
   - Osnabrügge, M., Hobolt, S.B. and Rodon, T., 2021.
 Playing to the gallery: Emotive rhetoric in parliaments.
 American Political Science Review, 115(3), pp.885-899.
-  - Garten, J., Hoover, J., Johnson, K.M., Boghrati, R., Iskiwitch, C. and Dehghani, M., 2018.
-Dictionaries and distributions: Combining expert knowledge and large scale textual data content analysis: Distributed dictionary representation.
-Behavior research methods, 50, pp.344-361.
+  - Duan, Z., Shao, A., Hu, Y., Lee, H., Liao, X., Suh, Y. J., ... & Yang, S. (2025).
+Constructing Vec-tionaries to extract message features from texts: A case study of moral content.
+Political Analysis, 33(4), 425-445.
   - Pennington, J., Socher, R. and Manning, C.D., 2014, October.
 Glove: Global vectors for word representation.
 In Proceedings of the 2014 conference on empirical methods in natural language processing (EMNLP) (pp. 1532-1543).

 ### Week 6 (Apr 6): Topic Models